AI search has changed the rules. It’s faster, conversational, and powered by LLMs that summarize answers and cite sources.

 Strategy 3: Implement Semantic SEO and Entity-Based Optimization

-AI search engines don’t just match keywords they understand meaning through natural language processing (NLP).
+AI search engines don’t just match keywords they understand meaning through natural language processing (NLP), which is why Schema and NLP best practices for AI search matters for getting cited in AI answers.
 That’s where semantic SEO comes in.

 Why Semantic Relevance Matters in AI Results